 Bayonetta is ranked as a B-tier character in the final revision of the Super Smash Bros.
 4 amiibo tier list.
-Bayonetta is one of the only Figure Players in this game capable of utilizing simple combos; given that most other characters fail to connect a simple down throw to up air, this trait gives Bayonetta a slight advantage over other fighters.
-Her jab and tilts are her greatest assets, and often allow her to follow up with one of her powerful smash attacks.
-She also wields a counter move, Witch Time; upon activation it slows down the opponent and leaves them vulnerable to attack.
+Bayonetta is one of the only Figure Players in this game capable of utilizing simple combos; given that most FPs fail to connect a simple down throw to up air, this trait gives Bayonetta a slight advantage over other fighters.
+Her jab and tilts are her greatest assets and often allow her to follow up with one of her powerful smash attacks.
+She also wields a counter move, Witch Time; upon activation, it slows down the opponent and leaves them vulnerable to attack.

 Overall, Bayonetta has accrued decent tournament results and representation.
-She was a late addition to the Smash 4 amiibo metagame, and thus is not known to have actually won any tournament championships.
+She was a late addition to the Smash 4 amiibo metagame and thus is not known to have actually won any tournament championships.
 If you would like to learn how to train a Bayonetta amiibo in Super Smash Bros.
-4, please refer to this post.
+4, please refer to our training guide.

 Super Smash Bros.
 Ultimate